honsotuns/Data-Analytics-Migration-to-tableau/README.md

-# Data Analytics Migration Tableau
+# Data Analytics Migration to Tableau
 MIGRATING DATA FROM EXCEL-BASED MANUAL INTO INTERACTIVE TABLEAU REPORTS

 1: Setting up the environment